 Until 1412, Florence’s main cathedral was the Santa Reparata.
-Although the building provided centuries of religious practices and historical support for the city, the replacement stipulated the expansion of Florence’s prominence throughout Italy.
+It had provided the city with centuries of religious practice and historical support.
+The replacement, however, would emphasise the expansion of Florence’s prominence throughout Italy.
 Arnolfo di Cambio, the Duomo’s designer, began construction on September 8, 1296, when he laid the first panel of white marble with accents of green and red.
 Remains from the Santa Reparata are visible in the crypt of the Duomo.

 Eighty years into building the Duomo, they still hadn’t uncovered the technology for the cupola.
-Therefore, the Opera di Santa Maria del Fiore ran a competition in Florence to welcome the designs of engineering and architectural geniuses.
-One architect, Filippo Brunelleschi, won the competition for his keen knowledge on physics, geometry and structural designs.
+So, the Opera di Santa Maria del Fiore ran a competition in Florence to welcome the designs of engineering and architectural geniuses.
+One architect, Filippo Brunelleschi, won the competition for his keen knowledge of physics, geometry, and structural design.

 He presented a plan that provided inner and outer shells with spaces in between to keep the space intact.
 Although this structural foundation is an indispensable facet of modern buildings, his unprecedented design was originally frowned upon by scholars and architects alike.

 Not ready to book a tour?
 Check out our Florence Guide for more info.